An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: Introduction

 An \textit{induced matching} is an induced regular graph of degree 1.
 The problem of finding an induced matching of maximum size is known as \textsc{Maximum Induced Matching} (MIM), which is crucial in algorithmic graph theory.
 In many graph classes such as trees \cite{golumbic2000new}, chordal graphs \cite{cameron1989induced}, circular-arc graphs \cite{golumbic1993irredundancy}, and interval graphs \cite{golumbic2000new}, a maximum induced matching can be found in polynomial time.
 However, \textsc{Maximum Induced Matching} is NP-hard in planar 3-regular graphs or planar bipartite graphs with degree-2 vertices in one part and degree-3 vertices in the other part \cite{duckworth2005approximability,ko2003bipartite,stockmeyer1982np}.
 Kobler and Rotics \cite{kobler2003finding} proved the NP-hardness of this problem in Hamiltonian graphs, claw-free graphs, chair-free graphs, line graphs, and regular graphs.
 The applications of induced matchings are diverse and include secure communication channels, VLSI design, and network flow problems, as demonstrated by Golumbic and Lewenstein \cite{golumbic2000new}.

 In terms of exact algorithms, Gupta, Raman, and Saurabh \cite{gupta2012maximum} demonstrated that \textsc{Maximum Induced Matching} can be solved in $O^*(1.6957^n)$ time.
 This result was later improved to $O^*(1.3752^n)$ by Xiao and Tan \cite{xiao2017exact}.
-For subcubic graphs (i.e., such graphs with maximum degree $3$), Hoi, Sabili and Stephan \cite{DBLP:journals/corr/abs-2201-03220} showed that \textsc{Maximum Induced Matching} can be solved in $O^*(1.2630^n)$ time.
+For subcubic graphs (i.e., such graphs with maximum degree $3$), Hoi, Sabili and Stephan \cite{DBLP:journals/corr/abs-2201-03220} showed that \textsc{Maximum Induced Matching} can be solved in $O^*(1.2630^n)$ time and polynomial space.
 In terms of parameterized algorithms, where the parameter is the solution size $k'$, \textsc{Maximum Induced Matching} is W[1]-hard in general graphs \cite{moser2009parameterizedregular}, and is not expected to have a polynomial kernel.
 However, Moser and Sidkar \cite{moser2009parameterizedinducedmatching} showed that the problem becomes fixed-parameter tractable (FPT) when the graph is a planar graph, by providing a linear-size problem kernel.
 The kernel size was improved to $40k'$ by Kanj et al. \cite{kanj2011induced}.
-In this paper, we study parameterized algorithms for \textsc{Maximum Induced Matching} by considering another parameter.
-Specifically, we take the number $k$ of vertices not in the induced matching as our parameter.
+In this paper, we study parameterized algorithms for \textsc{Maximum Induced Matching} with the parameter being the number $k$ of vertices not in the induced matching.
 The problem is formally defined as follows:

 \rule{\linewidth}{0.2mm} \textsc{Almost Induced Matching}\\ \textbf{Instance:} A graph $G=(V,E)$ and an integer $k$.\\ \textbf{Question:} Is there a vertex subset $S\subseteq V$ of size at most $k$ whose deletion makes the graph an induced matching?\\ \rule{\linewidth}{0.2mm}